 Air-Seal an Attic Series: Sealing Wall Intersections

-Get your finger ready and some caulk, spray foam, or acoustical sealant
+Get your finger ready and some caulk, spray foam, or acoustical sealant to seal the gap where the drywall meets the top plates.

 Conditioned air moving through light switches and other wall penetrations can find its way into the attic too.
 Seal where the drywall meets the top plates to solve this problem.